Atrial Septal Defect

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.

 - Blood gases (ABGs) are used to test the amount of oxygen and carbon dioxide in your blood.
-The results can tell caregivers how well your lungs are working.
+The results can tell healthcare providers how well your lungs are working.

 - A cardiac catheterization is a test used to show how well your heart is working, or to measure pressure.
 A tube is threaded into your heart through a blood vessel in your leg or arm.
-You may be given a dye before x-ray pictures of your arteries are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before x-ray pictures of your arteries are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - A chest x-ray can show if the right atrium and ventricle are larger than the left atrium and ventricle.
 The pictures can also show if the pulmonary arteries are larger than they should be.

 - An echocardiogram uses sound waves to show pictures of your heart.
-It can show caregivers the size of the ASD and how blood flows through your heart.
+It can show healthcare providers the size of the ASD and how blood flows through your heart.
 It can also show how well your heart is pumping.

 - Cardiac catheterization is a procedure that is used to place a patch or plug on the hole through a catheter (thin tube).
 The catheter is placed into an artery in your groin and guided up to your heart.